-- 1. From the Tools menu, select Spot Color Editor. - 2.
-Select the Spot color tab. - 3.
-In the Spot Color Editor dialog box, click +. - Type the new color name as it is in the original file.
+- 1. From the Tools menu, select Spot Color Editor. - In the Spot Color Editor dialog box, click Add. - Type the new color name as it is in the original file.

 Note: The spot color names are case sensitive and should match the names that appear in the original file.